Click a flag for an approximate translation.

 Deloitte (2015) have similarly summarised the different fraud risk prone areas of the shipping industry.
 They use a flow diagram below to illustrate the risk-prone areas.

 The World Bank has guidance on how to identify corruption risk in customs operations.
-See Section 4 for an extract from the World Bank 2011 book on risk modelling for border corruption (Durrani et al 2011).
+See Section 4 of this review for an extract from the World Bank 2011 book on risk modelling for border corruption (Durrani et al 2011).

 Reducing corruption in the shipping industry requires reforms on three different levels for change: